Brazil: President Jair Bolsonaro forms his own new political party | DW | 22.11.2019

 The move comes after his declining popularity in the right-wing Social Liberal Party (PSL).

-The Alliance for Brazil (APB) announced Thursday that Bolsonaro would head the party while his eldest son, Senator Flavio Bolsonaro, will be its first vice president.
+The APB revealed that Bolsonaro would head the party while his eldest son, Senator Flavio Bolsonaro, will be its first vice president.

 "The results are showing, we have never had such low interest rates," Bolsonaro said to a crowd of cheering supporters.

-The APB party has declared that it "recognizes God's place in the life, history and soul of the Brazilian people" and supports the right to possess firearms.
+The party platform "recognizes God's place in the life, history and soul of the Brazilian people," is anti-abortion, rejects "socialism and communism," and supports the right to possess firearms.

 Read more: Brazil: Bolsonaro's broken promises